-- (1) A college may offer curriculum courses in an area assigned to another college by providing a written, level one instructional service agreement under the following conditions: - (A) Resources are solely provided by the college requesting permission to enter into another college's service area; and - (B) The requesting college does not share the FTE with the other college(s).

-For the purposes of this rule, "an area assigned to another college" shall include an online class that is set up to specifically target students in another college's service area.

-- (2) The level one instructional service agreement shall: - (A) Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level one instructional service agreements; - (B) Be signed by the presidents of each participating college; - (C) Specify the course(s) or program(s) to be delivered into the other college's service area;

-(D) Specify the plan for delivery of the instruction;

-(E) Specify the conditions and time frame for termination of the agreement; and
+- A college may offer curriculum courses in an area assigned to another college by providing a written, level one instructional service agreement under the following conditions: - a.
+Resources are solely provided by the college requesting permission to enter into another college's service area; and - b.
+The requesting college does not share the FTE with the other college(s).
+For the purposes of this rule, "an area assigned to another college" shall include an online class that is set up to specifically target students in another college's service area. - 2) The level one instructional service agreement shall: - Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level one instructional service agreements; - b.
+Be signed by the presidents of each participating college; - c.
+Specify the course(s) or program(s) to be delivered into the other college's service area; - d.
+Specify the plan for delivery of the instruction; - e.
+Specify the conditions and time frame for termination of the agreement; and - f.
+Be maintained on file at all colleges involved for audit purposes. - (b) Level Two Instructional Service Agreement. - Two or more colleges may jointly offer curriculum courses by providing a written, level two instructional service agreement under the following conditions: - a.
+Resources are shared between the participating colleges; - b.
+Colleges contributing resources towards instruction may share FTE; - c.
+One or more of the participating colleges is approved to offer the curriculum course(s) in an approved program of study; and